 This one is equally important for people who work in someone else’s company and who are their own boss.
 Most employees waste resources by looking busy, rather than completing what they were asked to do in the shortest period of time.
 How many times you got caught in a lengthy e-mail conversation, that could be avoided with one phone call?
 Perhaps, you’ve attended some meetings that were way too long and didn’t have a specific agenda?

-Being busy and being productive are two different things and you need to
+Being busy and being productive are two different things and you need to recognise it to stand out at work.

 Take responsibility for your actions.